-During the webinar on January 20, 2016, Child Development for the Family Child Care Provider, there were many providers offering excellent suggestions and strategies for helping to bridge the home and FCC experience and partnering with parents in this process.
+During our webinar, Child Development for the Family Child Care Provider, there were many providers offering excellent suggestions and strategies for helping to bridge the home and FCC experience and partnering with parents in this process.
 Here are a few of the highlights:

 - “I find that the children in my child care home adapt to their environment with me better when I try to include things that maybe they do at home.”

 - “There is a child who I cared for who used to throw very big tantrums and have huge melt downs when he did not get his way.
 I sat down with mom and she stated he did the same thing at home also.
 So we both agreed on a strategy and we both did it”.